Light-Hosting/cli/README.md

 ## Using Commands

-All of the CLI commands start with `open-domains`.
+All of the CLI commands start with `light-hosting`.

-> You can also use the alias `od` instead.
+> You can also use the alias `lh` instead.

 To show the help menu, in your terminal run this command: